 When Substance Abuse Affects the Family

-When someone in your family is struggling with addiction, it can be complicated, exhausting, and confusing.
+Substance abuse affects the family and when someone in your family is struggling with addiction, it can be complicated, exhausting, and confusing.
 You must find a delicate balance between being supportive and protecting your own boundaries.
 Navigating through this environment is often times draining and most families have questions.
 If you are experiencing problematic substance use in your family, there is support for you.
 It is important to realize that drug and alcohol use can affect the entire family and it’s wise for family members to get help as well.
 Below are a few common questions shared by family members of those with problematic substance use issues.

 Substance Abuse Support for Families Q&A

 Do I have to stop loving my family member who has a substance use issue?

 No. You will need to draw boundaries with this family member, but you can, and mostly likely will, always love them.
 The key is to be supportive without adding to the substance use.
 That is, don’t go grab drinks with your brother if he drinks problematically, but support him in doing healthy activities that will fill the time with healthy activities.
 Your love and support is actually a very critical factor before, during, and after treatment.

 Psychology Today discusses five must-do things for family members of addicts, one of which includes not letting yourself be abused—this can include physical, financial, and emotional abuse.
 Abuse can sometimes be a by-product of substance use, as drugs and alcohol can cause extreme mood swings and irritability.
 You can still support your family member without allowing yourself to be hurt.

 How can I talk to my loved one about their substance use?

 Often times, family members of addicts are concerned as to how to have the conversation around the alcohol or drug of choice.
 It would be beneficial to speak with a counselor about a few of the best ways to approach a family member as this is a highly sensitive and emotional situation.
 Make sure to approach the situation in non-forceful environment.